nvaccess/nvda/projectDocs/translating/crowdin.md

 ## Translating using PoEdit

-After opening a .po file you will be placed on a list with all of strings to translate.
+After opening a .po file you will be placed on a list with all of the strings to translate.

 You can read the status bar to see how many strings have already been translated, the number of untranslated messages, and how many are fuzzy.
 A fuzzy string is a message which has been automatically translated, thus it may be wrong.